uwsampl/relay-bench/README.md

     * `check_prerequisites.py`: Mostly intended for checking subsystem prerequisites.
 Provides a function that checks that certain experiments have run and have desirable settings in their configs.
 This could probably also be made a DSL akin to `plot_util.py`, depending on what needs emerge.
     * `trial_util.py`: This is where a lot of very confusing code for timing experiments and recording data in CSV files lives.
 An upside is that this code is used very widely so further profiling that is added here could be used by many experiments.
     * `analysis_util.py`: Also very confusing code responsible for reading raw data CSV files and producing summary statistics, as it has to follow the format set in `trial_util.py`.
 The main reason this code is so tangled is that the original dashboard has a lot of old data files hanging around and we have not written code for "migrating" those to any new data format; once this can be done relatively easily, it should be possible to simplify the data representation and also the code in this file.
-    * `exp_templates.py`: The newest and least principled part of the shared Python files.
+    * `exp_templates.py`: The least principled part of the shared Python files.
 This file contains "templates" that implement the basic logic for each stage of an experiment, based on what code tended to be repeated most in practice.
 Some experiments do not follow these templates because they need extra steps for technical reasons and so have all the "dashboard boilerplate" in full.
 It may be possible to make these a little bit more general so as to handle those.
 As messy as this is, this should make it easier to change the dashboard's organization, since there is less code duplication in this manner.
     * `slack_util`: Helper functions for constructing Slack messages and invoking the web API
     * `relay_util`: Functions for invoking TVM's compiler and certain common operations
     * `summary_util`: Basic functions for making generic text displays of common `data.json` configurations